by May 14, 2019

 An event management system can even be configured to auto-trigger a vulnerability assessment at the instant a change takes place.

-NIST compliance runbook image 2Executable Runbooks automatically validate network parameters against security and privacy compliance checklists.
+Executable Runbooks automatically validate network parameters against security and privacy compliance checklists.

 All Runbook results are saved right inside the Dynamic Map, and each map is accessible via public URL and easy to share.
 Finally, SecOps and NetOps have a common interface for collaborating and sharing information.

-runbook notificationNetBrain Runbooks make it easy to collaborate and share information by alerting specific users and hyperlinking to specific maps.
+NetBrain Runbooks make it easy to collaborate and share information by alerting specific users and hyperlinking to specific maps.

 Conclusion

-Preparing for a network compliance audit shouldn’t be like going on a crash diet where you achieve short-term weight loss, only to regain it all back within a few weeks.
+Preparing for a network audit shouldn’t be like going on a crash diet where you achieve short-term weight loss, only to regain it all back within a few weeks.
 Yet that’s what usually happens with many organizations.
-When audit time rolls around, a big chunk of the team has to focus on aligning policies to pass a specific audit, pulling together a ton of documentation, and performing security assessments (in addition to everything else on their plate).
+When network audit time rolls around, a big chunk of the team has to focus on aligning policies to pass a specific network audit, pulling together a ton of documentation, and performing security assessments (in addition to everything else on their plate).
 If that’s a one-and-done effort, you’ll go through the same thing the next time, and the time after that. . . .

 That approach eats up a lot of time and resources, and doesn’t necessarily make your network more hardened against cyber threats.
-A better approach is to maintain continuous compliance with your security policies (which are aligned to the mandated regulations) so that you’re always in compliance and ready for an audit at a moment’s notice.
+A better approach is to maintain continuous compliance with your security policies (which are aligned to the mandated regulations) so that you’re always in compliance and ready for a network audit at a moment’s notice.

 Ensuring continuous compliance using manual methodologies is virtually impossible in today’s networks.
 They’re too complex and move too fast for humans to keep up without help.
 Automation is that help and, really, is the only way to ensure that no change is throwing your network out of compliance.
 NetBrain’s Runbook Automation can systematically check your network for compliance, with the results auto-documented.
 When the auditors show up asking for proof of compliance (current and historical), you have it all logged and accessible at your fingertips.

-[su_box title=”What’s the difference between an assessment and an audit?” box_color=”#279dd8″]
+[su_box title=”What’s the difference between a network assessment and a network audit?” box_color=”#279dd8″]

 While it might seem merely a matter of semantics — and in fact they’re very similar — the two terms are not interchangeable.

-An audit is performed to ensure that an organization’s current network security is legally compliant with mandated regulations.
+A network audit is performed to ensure that an organization’s current network security is legally compliant with mandated regulations.

-An assessment goes beyond determining strictly whether or not specific criteria are met, and identifies potential performance problem areas, technical vulnerabilities, and weaknesses in policies and practices (e.g., bandwidth bottlenecks, security flaws, and under- or overutilized resources).[/su_box]
+A network assessment goes beyond determining strictly whether or not specific criteria are met, and identifies potential performance problem areas, technical vulnerabilities, and weaknesses in policies and practices (e.g., bandwidth bottlenecks, security flaws, and under- or overutilized resources).[/su_box]